angulardart/angular/doc/guide/syntax.md

 The presence of this annotation sets the `skip` parameter of `Intl.message(...)`[pkg_intl_message] to `true`, which is used to skip messages during extraction.
-THis is useful to avoid translating a message that has not been finalized yet:
+This is useful to avoid translating a message that has not been finalized yet:

 ```html